JRamos29/great_places_app/README.md

 #

+<b>Note:</b> The purpose of this app is to explore native functionalities from Dart/Flutter as from third-party packages as well.
+So the UI it's not as fancy as a final product for a real app.

+#

 For help getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.